Rising fuel prices in 2022

 • What infrastructure is needed to source fuel consistently.

-That’s what we’ll cover in this guide, as we dive into all things fuel related.
+This is what we’ll cover in this guide, as we dive into all things fuel.

 What is fuel?

 Firstly, then, what do we mean by ‘fuel?’
 Well, fuel is quite simply a material burned by a vehicle engine for power.
-Better quality, cleaner fuels may enable cars to run a little more efficiently, travelling that bit further than cheaper fuel counterparts, but these typically come with a higher price tag attached.
+Better quality, cleaner fuels such as bio fuel may enable cars to run a little more efficiently, travelling that bit further than cheaper fuel counterparts, but these typically come with a higher price tag attached.

-So, navigating the fuel landscape and determining which types of fuel to purchase could have a massive impact upon your business’ bottom line.
+So, navigating the fuel landscape and determining which types of fuel to purchase could have a massive impact on your business’s bottom line.
 For example, would it be smarter to invest in diesel-powered company cars than petrol alternatives?
 Or is electric the way forward?

 To help make a decision, let’s break down the different types of fuel.